-Paddle boarding may not be as easy as you’d think to start with.
+People who have never tried paddle boarding ofen ask: is paddleboarding hard?
+Learning how to paddle board may not be as easy as you’d think to start with.
+But by knowing some useful paddle boarding tips, you can make the learning process easier than you'd think.
 There are several mistakes that are commonly seen in beginners.
 Learn what they are and try to avoid them and it could help you conquer the learning curve faster:

 Mistake 1.
 Getting the Wrong Equipment